stopsopa/chrome-homepage/documents/CHROME_WEB_STORE_LISTING_GUIDE.md

 **What data does your extension collect?**

 ```
-No user data is collected.
-The extension operates entirely locally.
+No user data is collected or transmitted.
+All configurations (links, skills, search history) are stored entirely within your browser's local storage and bookmarks.
 ```

 **How is user data used?**